Editors Agree: Wearing This French Perfume Brand Immediately Signposts That You're Chic

 Key Notes: Rose, bergamot, patchouli, pink peppercorns

 This perfume always has strangers chasing me to ask what scent I'm wearing.
 It is a deep and mysterious rose scent that is far from powdery, unlike many other rose perfumes.
-I'd describe it as a moody, sexy take rose, which is perfectly complemented with earthy patchouli, bergamot and pink peppercorns.
+I'd describe it as a moody, sexy take rose, which is perfectly complemented with earthy patchouli, bergamot and pink peppercorn.
 It's the most hypnotic and sultry rose scent I've ever tried.
 I love wearing this for the evening as the scent really radiates from the skin, so it often gets me noticed by those nearby.

-6. Diptyque Orphéon Eau De Parfum
+6. Diptyque Orphéon Eau de Parfum

 Fragrance family: Woody